sm1lias/StekiOnAir/README.md

 # StekiOnAir
-A radio android application for my local internet radio station
+An android application for my local internet radio station